Gokul-Raj-12/Flask_Projects/Rework_Code_Specialist/Readme.md

+Updated all imports in requirements.txt to latest version \
 Reworked app.py to make the code run \
 Changed how CacheControl is imported and accessed  \
 fixed google.auth.transport.requests import \